 - 1. Project a white field on the screen. - 2.
 Loosen the Yaw/X-Adjustment Levers underneath the lens. - 3.
-Slowly move the anamorphic lens into place (from right to left or vice versa) so that there are no shadows on either side of the screen:
+Slowly move the anamorphic lens into place so that there are no shadows on either side of the screen:

 4. When the horizontal position is properly set, tighten the Yaw/X-Adjustment Levers to secure the lens in place.